Efficient Stable Population Protocols for Parity and Beyond: Introduction

-In this paper, we use exact majority computation as a {\em conceptual balance scale}, see Figure~\ref{Scale}, enabling comparison of sub-population cardinalities through appropriately chosen weight combinations.
-Like other modern majority protocols, ours also uses \emph{cancelling} (opposite biased agents $\to$ unbiased) and \emph{splitting} (biased $\to$ two biased), doubling the bias per phase until $n$.
-As indicated earlier, our protocols prioritise universality, robustness, and probabilistic guarantees over full optimisation.
+In this paper, we use exact majority computation as a conceptual {\em balance scale} based on {\em system of weights} formed of disjoint subpopulations $W_i$ of agents, where $|W_i|=2^i,$ for all $i,\dots,\log(\frac n6).$ This enables comparison of sub-population cardinalities through appropriately chosen weight combinations.
+Like other majority protocols, ours also uses \emph{cancelling} (opposite biased agents $\to$ unbiased) and \emph{splitting} (biased $\to$ two biased), doubling the bias per phase until $n$.
 For details, see Section~\ref{majority}.

 \paragraph{Clocks and Synchronisation}

 Efficient population protocols typically use {\em phase clocks} to synchronise computation.
 Most such clocks are designed to count $\Theta(\log n)$ parallel time, which, assisted by epidemic propagation, is sufficient to fully synchronise all agents in the population.
 Leader- or junta-based phase clocks operate with a fixed number of states~\cite{AngluinAE08,DBLP:journals/jacm/GasieniecS21}, and when nested, they can count any polylogarithmic duration.
 An alternative class consists of leaderless clocks that utilise $\Theta(\log n)$ states~\cite{DBLP:conf/soda/AlistarhAG18,DBLP:conf/focs/DotyEGSUS21}, enabling approximate parallel-time counting either as fixed-resolution clocks~\cite{DBLP:conf/focs/DotyEGSUS21} or as oscillators~\cite{DBLP:conf/soda/AlistarhAG18}.
 A more recent clock type, introduced in~\cite{DBLP:conf/stacs/GasieniecSS23}, supports counting $\Theta(n\log n)$ parallel time using a fixed number of states, leveraging either leaders or network connections in the network constructor model.